LeonardoFlori/leonardoflori.github.io/_pages/teaching.md

 ---
-I have been involved in the following teaching activities at Bocconi University - the course code and the academic year are listed as well.
+I have been involved in the following teaching activities at Bocconi University:

 ## 🧑‍🏫 Instructor
 <span style="font-size: 0.9em;">